colouredmirrorball/Ilda/README.md

 ====

 A Processing library which renders Ilda files.
 Work in progress.
-As of right now you can do absolutely nothing.
+As of right now you can do some simple things.